- Evaluate residents to obtain data necessary for treatment planning and implementation.

 - Read, write, communicate in and interpret English at a functional level.

-- Ability to work collaboratively with supervisor, coworkers and residents.
+- Ability to work collaboratively with supervisor, coworkers, patients and their families.

 PREFERRED QUALIFICATIONS: Any Equivalent Combination of Knowledge, Skills, Abilities, Education and Experience